dajor/service-fabric-cosmos-db-reverse-proxy/README.md

 # Service Fabric Cosmos DB / Reverse Proxy Sample #

 This sample project demonstrates how Service Fabric services that are exposed via a reverse proxy can be secured.
+Aditionally, it shows how to use AppSettings in a .NET Core 2 service and how to use these settings to connect to CosmosDB.

 ## Setup
   1. Set ApplicationGateway/Http/ForwardClientCertificate cluster setting to true.